-MacBook Microphone is not working
+MacBook internal microphone is not working

-In this article, we look at why a MacBook microphone might not be working, and how to fix it.
+In this article, we look at why a MacBook microphone might not be working and how to fix it.

 Why is a Mac mic not working?